 buprenorphine to treat OUD.
 In rural communities, provider types who may be MOUD prescribers include:

 Clinical nurse specialists (CNSs)

 Certified nurse midwives (CNMs)

 Depending on the program model used, rural MOUD programs may seek

-to have more than one DATA-2000 waivered provider, including physicians, nurse practitioners, physician
+to have more than one eligible provider to treat OUD, including physicians, nurse practitioners, physician

 Additional Program Staff

 To best support patients, programs will need a team of medical and administrative staff that